mesosphere/marathon/docs/articles/service-groups.md

    /mysql
    /service
 ```
-where e.g. `/frontend` exists in the tree root `/` (also refered as "root group") while e.g. `/cache` is an service in the group `/backend`.
-Note that while `/frontend` is an actual service (with existing service definition), `/backend` is merely a group holding its child applications together.
+where e.g. `/frontend` exists in the tree root `/` (also refered as "root group") while e.g. `/cache` is a service in the group `/backend`.
+Note that while `/frontend` is an actual service (with existing service definition), `/backend` is merely a group holding its child services together.
 Services and groups may not share names; in this example, you could not also have a service named `/backend`.

-Current application groups can be fetched using the Rest API [v2/groups](api.md) endpoint.
+Current service groups can be fetched using the Rest API [v2/groups](api.md) endpoint.
 For the above example, the result would look something like:

 ```
 {